 This page is just an introduction to Colonial because their background is not well documented, and the Company's duration even less so.

 One year after the company exhibited their impressive lineup at The Electrical Show in Chicago during January of 1908, their only catalog (as of this writing) appeared.
-One advertisement placed in Sweets Architectural Catalog during 1907 has also been found, but nothing further.
+One advertisement (shown below) placed in Sweets Architectural Catalog during 1907 has also been found, but nothing further.
 They were listed and represented among other well known leaded lamp makers at The Electric Shop in Chicago which opened in 1909 and may have initiated the need for their catalog.

 The very large range may have required a modest number of craftspeople to make this happen.
 However they entered the leaded lamp market late where demand for their relatively expensive high end models was staring a decline.

 In the press at the time of the exhibition Parkhurst is listed as the Chief Designer at Colonial.
 At some point after, he is shown in Illuminating Engineering Society Volume 13, No5, July 20th 1918 as being affiliated with The Gorham Company as designer of lighting fixtures and archtectural metal work.
 This same document shows Parkhurst as a former student or instructor of the Art Institute of Chicago.
 Three items are credited to him, including 2 lighting fixtures in the Italian Renaissance style.